cruskai239/unity-3d-newtons-law-of-gravity/README.md

-# unity-3d-newtons-law-of-gravity
-A simple demonstration of Newton's Law of Gravity in 3 dimensional space.
+# Newton's Law of Gravity Untiy3D Simulation
+*Author*: Christopher Ruskai

+*License*: MIT

+## Objective

+The objective of this software is to learn more about both the Unity3D Engine and Newton's Law of Physics by creating a virtual experiment using Newton's Formula.